Amazon’s Prime Early Access Sale has arrived — here are the best deals you won’t want to miss

 - This popular Schwinn bike for kids is 48% off.

-- This Early access sale, you can get a T-fal Fry Pan for 60% off.
+- During this Early Access sale, you can get a T-fal Fry Pan for 60% off.

 - Your kid will love these Star Wars Galactic Heroes, available for 43% off.

-- You toddler can practice their motor skills with this VTech Sit-To-Stand Learning Walker, available for 73% off.
+- Your toddler can practice their motor skills with this VTech Sit-To-Stand Learning Walker, available for 73% off.

 - If you have a portable hard drive, this protective case will come in handy.
 It is currently 26% off.